 If you're in the Canterbury Home Repair Programme and you have a preferred tradesperson, you can nominate them to carry out your repairs provided they're accredited with Fletcher EQR (or become accredited).

-Benefits of being in CHRP
+5. Find out about the benefits of being in CHRP

 If you're in the Canterbury Home Repair Programme, all aspects of the repair process will be taken care of by Fletcher EQR.
 They'll: